-This engine allows to apply, on a simple shear sample, a loading controlled by du/dgamma = cste, which is equivalent to du + cste' \ dgamma = 0 (proportionnal path loadings).
-To do so, the upper plate of the simple shear box is moved in a given direction (corresponding to a given du/dgamma), whereas lateral plates are moved so that the box remains closed.
-This engine can easily be used to perform directionnal probes, with a python script launching successively the same .xml which contains this engine, after having modified the direction of loading (see theta attribute).
+Disturbs a simple shear sample in a given displacement direction whereas lateral plates are moved so that the box remains closed.
+This engine can easily be used to perform directionnal probes, with a python script launching successivly the same .xml which contains this engine, after having modified the direction of loading (see theta attribute).
 That's why this Engine contains a saveData procedure which can save data on the state of the sample at the end of the loading (in case of successive loadings - for successive directions - through a python script, each line would correspond to one direction of loading).